mylesv3/packet_capture/lab.md

 1. Use the `tcpdump` command to filter the extended packet data from the `capture.pcap` capture file:

-sudo tcpdump -nn -r capture.pcap -X
+`sudo tcpdump -nn -r capture.pcap -X`

-Copied!

-content_copy

 This command will run `tcpdump` with the following options: